 Easy, Delicious Whole Wheat Pancakes Recipe

-These whole wheat pancakes are light, fluffy and delicious!
+How to make whole wheat pancakes that are light, fluffy and delicious!
 Jump to the Whole Wheat Pancakes Recipe or watch our quick video showing you how we make them.

 – This Recipe is Sponsored by Gold Medal Flour –

 How to Make Light and Fluffy Pancakes with Whole Wheat Flour

 If you’re looking for whole wheat pancakes with 100% whole wheat flour, this recipe one will do it for you.